bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Beautiful things ARE sustainable things, and vice versa.

+Burgeoning sustainabilitists wishing to de-clutter their lives may come across a piece by Bruce Sterling that echoes similar sentiments.
+Sterling outlines four criteria for sorting through the objects you own so as to decide what to keep and what to discard as a part of your new, sustainably designed life.

+- Beautiful Things
+- Sentimental Things
+- Utilitarian Things
+- Everything else.

+If an object in your possession fits into the first three categories (beautiful, sentimental, or utilitarian things), then it is worth keeping.
+If it falls into “Everything Else” you must be rid of it.
+Sterling is interested in these categories from the point of view that sustainabilitists should have the right stuff — right meaning the best functioning, most meaningful, prettiest stuff.
+By virtue of being objects that you really need or want to have around just by being so lovely to look at, these things rise above just plain detritus to become more valuable, more sustainable objects (even if it just means you replace them less often).

+When Alain de Botton talks about beauty in design and architecture, I think his “beauty” encompasses all of Sterling’s top 3 categories.

 But, beauty is in the eye of the beholder.

-This starts to explain why “what does sustainable graphic design looks like?” is such a hard question to answer.
+This starts to explain why “what does sustainable graphic design look like?” is such a hard question to answer.

 It also explains why Bruce Sterling finds the need to break his list of criteria for deciding quality in objects into four separate entities, and not just “beautiful things” and “everything else.” [[list those things???]]